elliottcoops/elliottcoops/README.md

 - C programming and algorithms - 97%
 - Systems and architecture - 98%
 - Computer fundamentals - 98%
-- Linear algebra
+- Linear algebra - 94%
-- Databases and interfaces
+- Databases and interfaces - 84%
-- Java
-- Haskell
+- Java and Haskell - 78%
-- Fundamentals of AI
+- Fundamentals of AI - 90%
-- Software engineering - Group project
+- Software engineering - Group project and Exam - 82%

-- Software engineering - Core processes
+Year 1 average: 89.5%

 ## Work experience so far